-Performance Compensation Element Primary Purpose Period Details Cash Compensation Base Salary Reward for ongoing work performed, executive tenure and role Ongoing Provided in cash each pay period.
+Compensation Element Primary Purpose Performance Period Details Cash Compensation Timary Lui pose 1 61100 Details Base Salary Reward for ongoing work performed, executive tenure and role Ongoing Provided in cash each pay period.
 Continuity Annual Tilray Incentive Plan (TIP) Reinforce and drive short-term priorities and business results • 1 year Target award based on a percentage of salary.
-Recognize and reward corporate and individual performance TIP incentivizes and rewards the achievement of predetermined corporate short-term objectives that are aligned with our strategic plan as well as individual performance.
-Equity Compensation Long-term incentives (RSUs) Reinforce and drive long-term stockholder value • 3 year The 2019 annual grants of RSUs were based on job level and percentage of salary, included 100% vesting on a cliff basis after 36 months.
-Long-term incentives (RSUs) Reinforce and drive long-term stockholder value • 3 year Initial grants of RSUs: The grant value is based on job level and percentage of salary with 33.34% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months.
+Recognize and reward corporate, and business, and individual performance TIP incentivizes and rewards the achievement of predetermined corporate and business short-term objectives that are aligned with our strategic plan as well as individual performance.
+Equity Compensation - Long-term incentives (RSUs) Reinforce and drive long-term stockholder value • 3 year The 2020 annual grants of RSUs were based on job level and percentage of salary, included 100% vesting on a cliff basis after 36 months.
+Long-term incentives (RSUs) Reinforce and drive long-term stockholder value • 3 year Initial grants of RSUs: The grant value is based on job level and percentage of salary with 33.36% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months.
+Long-term incentives (P- RSUs) Reinforce and drive long-term stockholder value • Fourth quarter of 2020 The P-RSUs include 50% vesting on the filing date of Tilray's Form 10-K for the year ended December 31, 2020, provided that Tilray obtains the specified target Adjusted EBITDA for the fourth quarter of 2020.
+Assuming the performance criteria is satisfied, the remaining 50% vest on January 1, 2022.